Never Too Much (song)

-"Never Too Much" is the debut song written, composed, produced, and performed by Luther Vandross.
-The R&B song was released in 1981, as the lead single from Vandross's debut album of the same name.
-The title track hit number one on the US Billboard Hot R&B/Hip-Hop Songs chart, reached number four on the US Billboard Dance Club Songs chart, and peaked at number 33 on the US Billboard Hot 100.
+"Never Too Much" is the debut song written, composed, produced, and performed by American singer-songwriter Luther Vandross.
+The R&B song was released in October 1981 by Epic Records, as the lead single from Vandross's debut album of the same name (1981).
+The title track hit number one on the US Billboard Hot R&B/Hip-Hop Songs chart and number four on the US Billboard Dance Club Songs chart.
+It peaked at No. 27 in Cash Box and #33 on the US Billboard Hot 100.

-The album (Vandross' first as a solo artist) was very popular, especially with Black Radio and R&B Charts.
-It received several accolades, including two Grammy Award nominations in 1982—"Best New Artist" and "Best R&B Vocal Performance, Male" A remixed version of the song reached number 13 on the UK singles chart in November 1989.
+The album (Vandross' first as a solo artist) received several accolades, including two Grammy Award nominations in 1982—"Best New Artist" and "Best R&B Vocal Performance, Male".
+A remixed version of the song reached number 13 on the UK singles chart in November 1989.

-The single is also included on his later album The Ultimate Luther Vandross, which was released in 2001.
 The single was released alongside a music video in which he is shown singing in a recording studio.

-Vandross received a nomination for "Never Too Much" at the 24th Grammy Awards (1982) in the category, 'Best R&B Vocal Performance, Male'.
+The song has also been included on several Vandross compilation albums, including The Ultimate Luther Vandross, a greatest hits album released in 2001.

 "Never Too Much" was ranked number 466 on Rolling Stones list of The 500 Greatest Songs of All Time in September 2021.